Sales Tax Calculator

 Know Your Local Tax Rates

 Sales tax rates vary significantly by state, county, and even city.
-For example, Oregon has no state sales tax, while Louisiana's combined state and local rates average over 9.5% in 2025.
-Always confirm the exact rate for your location before purchasing.
+For example, Oregon has no state sales tax, while Louisiana's combined state and local rates average over 9.5% in 2026.
+Always confirm the exact rate for your location.

 Look for Tax-Exempt Holidays

 Many states offer annual sales tax holidays, often for back-to-school supplies or emergency preparedness items.
-Planning purchases around these dates can lead to significant savings on eligible goods.
+Planning purchases around these dates can save the full tax amount on eligible goods.

 Understanding Your Purchase Costs: The Sales Tax Calculator

-The Sales Tax Calculator helps you instantly determine the total price of a purchase, including the exact sales tax amount, effective rate, and even annual estimates.
-For consumers in 2025, understanding that a 7% sales tax on a $100 purchase adds $7 to the total is crucial for budgeting.
-This tool provides clarity on how local and state taxes impact your spending.
+The Sales Tax Calculator helps you instantly determine the total price of a purchase, including the exact sales tax amount, effective rate, and annual estimates.
+For consumers in 2026, understanding that a 7% sales tax on a $100 purchase adds $7 to the total — making it $107 — is crucial for budgeting.

 Navigating Sales Tax Across US States and Local Jurisdictions